 Once consumers have been exposed to the billboards, marketers can retarget them with a digital coupon/offer via mobile and other digital platforms.
 Analysis of this same data delivers measurable outcomes and actionable insights to further reinforce a brand’s message among their desired consumer groups.
 In this post, we share a recent case study from a leading grocery chain employing this strategy.

 In a city commonly referred to as Cowboys' Country and inside a state whose slogan starts with “Everything’s bigger…”, the Dallas Mavericks knew they had to GO BIG to standout in the Dallas/Fort Worth market.
 Heading into the 2018-2019 season, they had a clear mission: To excite, inspire and unite communities through entertainment, service and memorable experiences, creating Mavs Fans for Life.

 If you’ve ever attended a Dallas Mavericks game, you've seen firsthand how the entertainment inside the arena spans far beyond the basketball played on court.
 Each and every game is uniquely memorable for those in attendance with immersive experiences scattered throughout the entire stadium.
 But this year’s mission was to unite “communities,” and not just the fans inside the building.
 So, how did Clear Channel combine the Mavs' experiential marketing initiatives with their dominant OOH presence outside of the stadium?

-We love OOH, of course we do.
-We're naturally biased, it's what we do, breathe, pitch and admire every day.
-The out-of-home creatives we work with are blessed with an enormous canvas to display their vision, influence opinion, drive purchase and inspire hundreds of thousands of consumers that pass their billboards during any given campaign.
+The out-of-home creatives we work with are blessed with an enormous canvas to display their vision, influence opinion, drive purchase and inspire hundreds of thousands of consumers that pass their billboards every day.
 There's power in outdoor, and the OBIES honor the best of the best each year.
-Here's a preview, but first -- what are the OBIES?
+Here's a preview, but first—what are the OBIES?